Esri/terraformer/docs/partials/footer.html.md

-The Terraformer Project is an Esri Project our of Esri Portland Research & Development
+The Terraformer Project is an Esri Project out of Esri Portland Research & Development